wizant/tinymce-excerpt/readme.txt

 == Screenshots ==

-1. Showing the TinyMCE Editor on the optional excerpt field, ready for editing.
+1. WordPress 2.5: Showing the TinyMCE Editor on the optional excerpt field, ready for editing.
+2. Pre WordPress 2.5: Showing the TinyMCE Editor on the optional excerpt field, ready for editing.